 Riot is one of the free open source IoT operating systems built for IoT services.
 RioT has a huge development community, and it was released under an unclonable GNU Lesser General Public License.
-For these two reasons, RioT is called Linux of the IoT world.
-Academics, hobbyists, and different companies put their contribution together to develop Riot Operating System.
+For these two reasons, RioT is called the Linux of the IoT world.
+Academics, hobbyists, and different companies put their contributions together to develop Riot Operating System.

 Insight of Riot

-- With low power use capacity Riot is built upon microkernel architecture with C, C++ language.
+- With low power use capacity, Riot is built upon microkernel architecture with C, C++ language.

 - This open source IoT os supports full multithreading and SSL/TSL libraries, for example, wolfSSL.

-- The processor of Riot is 8bit, 16bit and 32 bit.
+- The processor of Riot is 8bit, 16bit, and 32 bit.

 - A port of this operating system makes it possible to run as Linux or macOS process.